Building a Local Coordinate Transformation Matrix in 3D Using MATLAB

 When working with 3D structural elements such as beams, frames, or trusses, it is often necessary to define a local coordinate system aligned with the element.
 This local frame allows for easier formulation of element stiffness, loads, and deformations.

 In this blog, we'll walk through how to compute a local transformation matrix from two given points (start and end nodes) using MATLAB, and ensure it is a right-handed orthonormal system.
+It should be noted that in this example, there is no "angle of roll" of the section.
+See this blog how to apply angle of roll transformation.

 Problem Statement